-It is the holiday season.
-Despite everything that is going, I smell it in the air.
-Holidays are all about connecting with those near and dear ones, share traditions through food and other rituals.
-Even though this year’s holidays across the world had to be more virtual than in person, the spirit is no less.
+It’s the season.
+Despite the threat of Omicron and everything else, holidays are in the air.
+Holidays are a reminder to connect with what is important that we often forget amidst our daily grinds.
+People worldwide observe them by reuniting and connecting with their near and dear ones through food, festivities, stories, and other rituals.
+The spirit is no less, even though the holidays had to be more virtual than in person since last year.
 A few years ago, in a rare family get-together, I got another chance to remember how these connections and touchpoints help our resilience and overall wellbeing.

-That trip made me more curious to find theoretical research in this area – how family connection contributes to our resilience and wellbeing.
+Such experience inspired me to find theoretical research on this topic – how family connection contributes to our resilience and wellbeing.

 Family Stories Help Build Resilience

-Dr. Marshall Duke and Dr. Robyn Fivush, two psychologists at the Emory University, researched the mid-90s and found that a rich family narrative helps build resilient children.
-According to their research, they found that the more children knew about their family stories, the stronger their sense of control over their lives, the higher their self-esteem, and the more successfully they believed their families functioned.
+Dr. Marshall Duke and Dr. Robyn Fivush, two psychologists at Emory University, researched the mid-90s and found that a rich family narrative helps build resilient children.
+Their research found that the more children knew about their family stories, the stronger their sense of control over their lives, the higher their self-esteem, and the more successfully they believed their families functioned.

 After the national trauma of 9-11, the people who knew more about their families were able to moderate the effects of stress better.